National Aerospace Laboratories: Aircraft

 SARAS had its maiden flight on 29 May 2004.
 The aircraft took off at 08:15 and flew for about 25 minutes.
 SARAS is the first civilian aircraft designed and developed in India.
 Two prototypes have been built and flown (176 flights) by ASTE (IAF) flight crew.
 The third prototype aircraft (production standard) is under production at CSIR-NAL.
 Features include composite wing VERITy (Vacuum Enhanced Resin Infusion Technology), empennage, rear pressure bulkhead, front fuselage top skin, and control surfaces.
-The aircraft will be equipped with an all-glass cockpit including EICAS and 3-axis autopilot (limited authority).
+The aircraft will be equipped with an all-glass cockpit, including EICAS and 3-axis autopilot (limited authority).
 It will be powered by 2x1200 SHP turboprop PT6A-67A engines (Pratt & Whitney) driving 5-blade MT-Propellers.
-SARAS is capable of flying up to 30,000ft (cabin altitude 8,000ft) and is capable of operation from short runways.
+SARAS is capable of flying up to 30,000 ft (cabin altitude 8,000 ft) and is capable of operation from short runways.
 Certification is in progress by CEMILAC and is to be completed by 2013.
-SARAS has been designed for many roles including executive transport, light package carrier, remote sensing, air ambulance, etc.
+SARAS has been designed for many roles, including executive transport, light package carrier, remote sensing, air ambulance, etc.